 Common Wandering Jew Plant Questions and Problems

-One day you notice your Wandering Jew plant looking dull and faded.
-How did that happen?
-Usually it has to do with the light your plant is getting.
+What happened to cause the leaves to look dull and faded?
+Usually, it has to do with the light your plant is getting.
 Maybe it is getting too much light, but most likely it is getting not enough light.

 The lovely foliage will fade when it is not receiving enough light.
 So move your plant to a spot where it gets some more natural light.